davidgolding/li3_action_filter/README.md

 ```

-With the `PagesController::view` action filterable, we can now apply a filter anywhere else in the app, like so:
+With the `PagesController::view` action filterable, we can now apply a filter to this action anywhere else in the app, like so:

 ```php
 <?php